Project - ‘Healing Gili Ponies’

 All funds raised will go towards securing suitable land on Gili Trawangan, building stables, day yards with shelters, and a sheltered area where the ponies can be provided with veterinary attention.

 This sanctuary will become the 'Healing Sanctuary for the Gili Islands' Working Ponies'.

-By creating and collaborating in close partnerships, our dream has now turned into a real goal - to build a 'Healing Sanctuary for the 'Gili Island Ponies' and to provide full time veterinary care for these working ponies.
+By creating and collaborating in close partnerships, our dream has now turned into a real goal - to build a beautiful ‘Gili Ponies Sanctuary’ for the hardworking 'Gili Island Ponies', and to provide full time veterinary & farrier care for these animals.

 The Gili Islands are a group of 3 tiny islands – Gili Trawangan, Gili Meno and Gili Air in Indonesia, arcing away from the northwest corner of Lombok Island off the coast of Bali, Indonesia.Motorised transport is not permitted on these islands so all transport on the Gili Islands is done by foot, bicycle or horse and cart, (locally known as ‘Cidomos’) - 'The Gili Ponies'.

 There are over 400 working horses and ponies on the Gili Islands.
 These ‘Carriage Ponies’ (locally known as ‘Cidomos’) are used to cart everything that comes on and off the islands and across a broad range of business sectors including tourism, construction, rubbish removal, transportation and household errands.
 These animals are worked to support peoples’ livelihoods within the local community on the Islands.

 Unfortunately, these working horses are subjected to widespread and severe welfare problems and suffering; and are in urgent need of physical and emotional healing and help.